CalculusWithJulia/CalculusWithJulia.github.io/getting-started-with-julia.md

 ```

-If the last commands are separated by commas, then a "tuple" will be formed and each output will be displayed separated by commas.
+If the last commands are separated by commas, then a "tuple" will be formed and each output will be displayed, separated by commas.

 ```
 2 + 2, 3 + 3